 The Panel's executive staff is comprised of 7.8 FTEs, of whom 6.8 FTEs are lawyers and accountants.
 The lawyers' skill mix enables the Panel to respond to changes in the market by reallocating resources as necessary.
-The funding constraints in the public sector make maintaining appropriate remuneration packages an increasing challenge.
-Nevertheless, robust controls on spending, and on-going improvements in efficiency are still proving to be effective tools for the Panel's sustainability.
+The funding constraints in the public sector are posing an increasing challenge on the Panel to maintain its effectiveness, but robust controls on spending, and ongoing improvements in efficiency are still proving to be effective tools for the Panel's sustainability.